tobek/laminae/notes.md

         - 108. Those so thorough you cannot in mercy ask them to do anything.
 Those so empathetic it is cruel to tell them a trouble.
         - 111. Don’t touch, don’t stare.
 But no one minds how hard you listen.
         - 122. Our resolutions for self-control are like our wars for peace.
 (NGC?)
         - 128. ...It won’t take forever, nothing takes forever, but so many things take longer than we have.
-(NNP?)
+(NNP?
+CGD?)
         - 140. When you think in words, are you sure it’s your own voice you hear?
         - 170. Closing a door very gently, you pull with one hand, push with the other.
-(NGD, NNC)
+(NGP, CGD, NNC)
 - used
     + "Nothing is created / Nothing is destroyed / Everything transforms" - milan trash can maybe but also Antoine Lavoisier
     + 217. All the falling rain is caught.
     + 204. By looking for the origins of things we deceive ourselves about their inevitability.
 Things that did not happen also have origins
     + 91. If you make rules only you can win by, they will play by other rules
     + paradise lost angel sex
+    + "Beauty is an unalloyed good, a good until itself.
+Likewise strength." - Zero HP Lovecraft

 Whereto the almighty answered, not displeased.
 A nice and subtle happiness I see